Many people wonder if their body hair can be transplanted onto their scalp.

 It’s a reason why it is not possible to transplant a large number of grafts in one session.

-- Crown/Vertex & Top: If the hair loss is occurring in the crown region or top of the scalp, the surgeon prefers beard hair, pubic hair or hair from the armpits.
+- Crown/Vertex & Top: If the hair loss is occurring in the crown region or top of the scalp, surgeons prefer beard hair, pubic hair or hair from the armpits.

 - Hairline: Patients suffering from hair loss along the hairline usually get grafts from the leg hair, chest hair, abdomen and arms.
 That’s because shorter, thinner hair looks more natural.
 This kind of donor hair is also suitable for eyebrow transplants and eyelash transplants.

-After the surgeon identifies donor areas on different parts of the body, s/he will use the FUE technique for:
+After the surgeon identifies donor areas on different parts of the body, they will use the FUE technique for: